 This relay is mounted on the top of the transformer.
 Which is used as a protective cover for the dielectric failure of the transformer.
-Such as current leakage, fractional discharge, hot spots and arcing are events that act as oil corrosion insulation by producing a dangerous flow.
+As current leakage, fractional discharge, hot spots, and arcing are events that act as oil corrosion insulation by producing a dangerous flow.
 The transformer produces a dangerous flow of gas in the tank.

 What is Buchholz Relay?

 Buchholz Relay is used for the protection of the transformer.
 Used for transformers larger than 500KVA and filled with oil.
 The Buchholz Relay is a relay that reacts with oil and gas.

 This is used to protect the transformer from all these defects such as short circuit, inter-turn, core, insert, etc. inside the transformer.
 The relay will understand all these defects and it will be turned off with the help of the alarm circuit.

 Inside the Buchholz Relay is an oil tank.
 It has two hinged floats.
 A mercury switch is attached to both of these floats in the top part of one tank and in the bottom part of the other tank.
 The upper float mercury switch is connected to the alarm circuit.
 While the bottom float switch is connected to an external trip breaker.
 The figure below is for further understanding.

 The principle of working with Buchholz Relay is very easy to understand.
 This relay is capable of working mechanically.
 This means being mechanically active at work.
 When there is a small defect inside the transformer such as its insulation failure, the increase in temperature will stop the transformer from working.